 Fascist surgical strike by BJP on students: Mamata on JNU row

-West Bengal Chief Minister Mamata Banerjee on Monday termed the attack on students and teachers at Delhi's Jawaharlal Nehru University as a "fascist surgical strike" by the BJP, evoking sharp reactions from the saffron party, which said she should stop shedding "crocodile tears".
-Banerjee, who is also the TMC boss, said she had begun her political career as a student leader but never before witnessed such "brazen attack" on educational institutes.
+West Bengal Chief Minister Mamata Banerjee on Monday termed the attack on students and teachers at JNU as a "fascist surgical strike" by the BJP, evoking sharp reactions from the saffron party, which said she should stop shedding "crocodile tears".
+Banerjee, who is also the TMC supremo, said she had begun her political career as a student leader but never before witnessed such "brazen attack" on educational institutes.

 "Whatever is happening across the country is very disturbing...
 I, too, was involved in student politics at one point in time, but never have I witnessed this sort of an attack on students and educational institutions...
-"It was a planted attack on democracy.
-Yesterday's was a fascist surgical strike on the student community," Banerjee told reporters, before leaving for her three-day trip to Gangasagar.
+"It was a planned attack on democracy.
+Yesterday's was a fascist surgical strike on the student community," Banerjee told reporters, before leaving for Gangasagar.

 Whoever raised voice against the BJP was dubbed "anti national" or a Pakistani", she claimed.
 "India is a democracy and we have our right to protest.
 Anyone who speaks against them is branded an enemy of the state.
-In a democracy, how can someone be branded anti- national or Pakistani for his or her protest against the government," Banerjee questioned.
+In a democracy, how can someone be branded anti- national or Pakistani for protesting against the government," Banerjee questioned.

 What could police do if they are asked by their higher ups to stay put?" she said.
-On Sunday, too, the CM had condemned the violence on JNU campus, terming it a "heinous act".
+Later in the day, while talking to reporters at Gangasagar after offering puja at the Kapil Muni Temple, Banerjee said, "The country's democracy is in danger, impartiality of institutions is in danger, freedom of expression is in danger.

+"Why did outsiders go there (JNU) and beat up students and teachers mercilessly?
+Though the administration was present at the time, I have seen that nobody rescued them."
+Hitting out at the central government, the chief minister said it is trying to muzzle the voices of students, farmers, youths, industrialists and civil society members.
+"If a party comes to power and destroys the country's institutions, how can the country move ahead.
+It is a bad message for the country," she said.

+Meanwhile, the four-member Trinamool Congress (TMC) delegation that went to JNU on Monday to express solidarity with the students and teachers, was not allowed inside the campus, she alleged.
+"The TMC delegation was not allowed to enter the campus.
+It is not important whether they were allowed to visit the campus or not.
+The intension is clear, they don't want the truth to come out, so we were not allowed.
+We are with the students," Banerjee said.

-Violence broke out at JNU on Sunday night as masked men armed with sticks and rods attacked students and teachers and damaged properties on the campus, prompting the administration to call in the police..
+Violence broke out at Delhi's Jawarharlal Nehru University on Sunday night, as masked men armed with sticks and rods attacked students and teachers, and damaged properties on the campus, prompting the administration to call in the police..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)